Miciah/origin-server/documentation/README.md

 * [Scaling](./scaling.md).
 Describes the technical aspects of how OpenShift scales applications across gears.

+* [Scaling example](./scaling-example.md).
+Provides an example of how scaling works with the MongoDB embedded cartridge.

 * [Terminology](./terminology.md).
 Provides a glossary of the terms used throughout the documentation.